apache/flink/docs/dev/table/common.md

 A Table API or SQL query is translated when:

 * a `Table` is emitted to a `TableSink`, i.e., when `Table.insertInto()` is called.
-* a SQL update query is specified, i.e., when `TableEnvironment.sqlUpdate()` is called.
+* an SQL update query is specified, i.e., when `TableEnvironment.sqlUpdate()` is called.
 * a `Table` is converted into a `DataStream` or `DataSet` (see [Integration with DataStream and DataSet API](#integration-with-datastream-and-dataset-api)).

 Once translated, a Table API or SQL query is handled like a regular DataStream or DataSet program and is executed when `StreamExecutionEnvironment.execute()` or `ExecutionEnvironment.execute()` is called.